johangithub/AFMAN11-217v1/chp3.md

 3.3.1.1.2.
 Command Bars.
 The command bars display steering information to intercept or maintain a desired flight path.
-To utilize the steering function, simply "fly" the ADI‘s aircraft symbol by adjusting the aircraft attitude until it is snugly aligned beneath the command bars.
+To utilize the steering function, simply "fly" the ADI's aircraft symbol by adjusting the aircraft attitude until it is snugly aligned beneath the command bars.
 The bars will command the proper pitch and bank to turn, intercept, and maintain a course and altitude.